Meet our team

 Treasurer (KV)

-Cristian Requenez is a second year pharmacy student at Texas A&M Irma Lerma Rangel College of Pharmacy.
+Cristian Requenez is a third year pharmacy student at Texas A&M Irma Lerma Rangel College of Pharmacy.
 He was born and raised in Corpus Christi, but moved to Lubbock to Attend Texas Tech University and received a Bachelor of Science in Chemistry as well as an MBA and Master of Science in Data Science.
 He then worked as a data engineer for the Providence St. Joseph Health System during the beginning of the COVID pandemic until the start of his P1 year.
 Cristian wants to use all the skills he has learned to become a highly competent pharmacist.

 Treasurer (CS)